A new engineering theory describing oblique free surface impact by flexible plates: Partitioned FSI solver

 \subsubsection{Pressure-velocity coupling}

 Due to the mutual linear dependency between the velocity and pressure fields in the incompressible Navier-Stokes system, inter-equation coupling between the velocity and pressure fields are required.
-There are two commonly used approaches for solving pressure-velocity coupling equation of incompressible flows: simultaneous approach \cite{caretto1972, vanka1986} v.s. segregated approach \cite{patankar1972, issa1986}.
-In the simultaneous approach, the full system of equations over the fluid domain is solved simultaneously.
-This approach is computationally expensive for systems involving a large number of simultaneous equations -- the simultaneous approach involves a significantly larger number of operations and precipitates large memory requirements.
-In the segregated approach, the equations are solved in sequence: a predictor-corrector iterative procedure is established to facilitate the inter-equation coupling.
-In this work, a segregated approach is chosen for computing the pressure-velocity fields within the fluid domain.

-The most classic segregated methods for pressure-velocity coupling are SIMPLE (Semi-implicit Method for Pressure Linked Equations) \cite{patankar1972, jasak1996}, PISO (Pressure-Implicit with Splitting of Operators) \cite{issa1986, jasak1996}, and PIMPLE (a combinations of PISO and PIMPLE procedure) \cite{passalacqua2011, habchi2013, robertson2015}.
-SIMPLE is a numerical procedure for solving steady-state cases while both PISO and PIMPLE are iterative solvers for solving transient fluid dynamic problems.
-PIMPLE algorithm adopts the procedure of PISO algorithm and solves each time step as a steady-state problem, by introducing under-relaxation to the pressure and velocity fields.
-The inclusion of under-relaxation amplifies the influence of owner cells -- which increases the dominance of the diagonal in the system -- thus leads better convergence in the numerical solutions.
-The PIMPLE algorithm we used follows a predictor-corrector approach detailed below:
+The PIMPLE \cite{passalacqua2011, habchi2013, robertson2015} procedure is adopted in the present work for computing the pressure-velocity fields within the fluid domain.
+The PIMPLE algorithm adopts the procedure of PISO \cite{issa1986, jasak1996} algorithm and solves each time step as a steady-state problem, by introducing under-relaxation to the pressure and velocity fields.
+The inclusion of under-relaxation amplifies the influence of owner cells -- which increases the dominance of the diagonal in the system -- thus leads to better convergence in the numerical solutions.
+In this work, we define the maximum PIMPLE iterations to be 4.

-\begin{enumerate} \item Momentum predictor: obtain a velocity field by solving the momentum equation using the pressure field from the previous time step.
-Implicitly apply under-relaxation to the momentum equation with an appropriate velocity under-relaxation factor. \item Pressure corrector: approximate the a new pressure field by solving the pressure equation with the predicted velocities.
-Explicitly under-relax the pressure field. \item Velocity corrector: correct the velocity field with the pressure field computed from the pressure corrector step. \item Repeat step 1 to 3 until the maximum user-defined PIMPLE iteration is reached.
-In this work, we define the maximum PIMPLE iterations to be 4. \end{enumerate}